 Rum: Like many other islands with sugar cane in abundance, rum is a hot favourite in Mauritius.
 Mauritian rum is smooth, light and comes in many different forms from dark and white to obscure flavours.

 Tequila: The infamous national liquor of Mexico, is a spirit made from the blue agave plant, primarily in the area surrounding the city of Tequila and the Mexican state of Jalisco.
-Like champagne, it is not a true tequila unless produced in those states.
-The possibilities of tequila drinking are endless but a visit to Mexico wouldn’t be complete without trying the renowned Margarita, the classic cocktail consisting of tequila, triple sec and lime.
+Like champagne, it is not a true tequila unless produced in Jalisco.
+The possibilities of tequila drinking are endless but you can really class up your isolation with a Margarita, the classic cocktail consisting of tequila, triple sec and lime.

 Toddy: This mildly alcoholic fermented drink is tapped from palm trees and drunk across Sri Lanka.
 It’s an acquired taste but if you’ve got all the equipment, then why not?!

-Cane Spirit Rothschild: Often abbreviated to CSR this supersweet drink is distilled from fresh sugar cane which is found in abundance on the island.
+Cane Spirit Rothschild: Often abbreviated to CSR this super-sweet drink is distilled from fresh sugar cane which is found in abundance in St Kitts.
 The fiery white rum is often mixed with the local grapefruit soda Ting for a refreshing beverage.

 Bounty Rum: The soft honey-tasting blend of rum is often referred to as the spirit of St. Lucia due to its popularity among tourists and locals.

 Sea Moss: The national drink in St Vincent is worth a try and typically found when you head to the beach.
 A mixture of sea moss, limes, water, milk, and spices, this is a virgin cocktail to be enjoyed by all.
 Like most of the Caribbean if you are looking for the local alcohol then rum is a firm favourite.